 As part of its Pro-Poor Agenda for Prosperity and Development, the Government of Liberia is looking to increase the competitiveness of existing industries by constructing processing and storage facilities at strategic locations.

 The Liberia Inland Storage Facility (LISF) project will build Liberia’s first commercial open-access, storage facility.
 The project will be situated within the Monrovia Industrial Park, located 10 kilometres from the Freeport of Monrovia, and will provide businesses with approximately 4,600m² of modern warehousing space.

 Incorporating state-of-the-art inventory management systems, loading and unloading capacity, the LISF will be the first of its kind to meet the needs of Small and Medium Enterprises (SMEs) and larger companies within the Mano River Union.
 The facility will operate on a throughput model, with importers/exporters, businesses and third-party logistics companies securing flexible access to storage space via short to medium-term contracts.

 It is anticipated that, by providing SMEs with access to high-quality, secure storage, the LISF will significantly reduce supply chain losses currently incurred due to expiry, spoilage and theft of goods; stabilising prices and contributing to Liberia’s wider economic growth.

 The LISF’s flexible design will allow for the inclusion of alternative storage solutions in the future – such as temperature-controlled capacity for the storage of food and pharmaceutical products – to meet the evolving needs of Liberia’s businesses.
-The LISF is expected to become operational in 2021, generating 50-100 direct jobs and facilitating wider access to markets for SMEs in Liberia.
+The LISF is expected to facilitate wider access to markets for SMEs in Liberia.

-Being developed by InfraCo Africa, with CPCS Transcom Limited (CPCS) acting on their behalf, in partnership with Global Logistics Services Inc. (GLS Group)
+Being developed by InfraCo Africa in partnership with Global Logistics Services Inc. (GLS Group)